-Wednesday, 19 September 2018
+Tuesday, 18 September 2018

 The 5th International Water Regulators Forum (IWRF) welcomes high level regulatory authorities and officials with regulatory and supervisory functions related to the provision of water, sanitation and wastewater management services.
-This year we continue facilitating peer-to-peer dialogue and learning across regulatory functions –economic, health, environment and quality of service–; and bridging regulators across the sector and, especially, with the research, science and technology communities to enable the innovation and collaboration for the water wise world we want.
+This year we continue facilitating peer-to-peer dialogue and learning across regulatory functions –economic, health, environment and quality of service–; and bridging regulators across the sector and, especially, with the research, science and technology communities, to enable the innovation and collaboration for the water wise world we want.

-The 5th edition of the IWRF will address the SDGs challenge towards water-related ecosystems and their services (SDG 6.6 and 15.1), as basis for resilient and sustainable universal access to water and sanitation for all.
+This 5th International Water Regulators Forum builds on previous editions to address the SDG challenge towards water-related ecosystems and their services (SDG 6.6 and 15.1) by 2030, to reach resilient and sustainable universal access to water and sanitation for all.

 The Forum is an invite only event with exception of the closing plenary.
 Invitees are also required to register through the Congress system.